Benj1x/Notes/DEB.md

 * Acceptability is concerned with ensuring that designs are appropriate to contexts of use.
 * Twelve design principles are particularly important.
 They can be grouped into three main design issues of learnability, effectiveness and accommodation.

+## Lecture Five

+After this lecture you should be able to:

+* Describe the importance of memory and attention and their major components and processes
+* Understand attention and awareness; situation awareness, attracting and holding attention
+* Understand the characteristics of human error and mental workload and how they are measured.